Philibert Commerson: Death

-Taxon named in his honor
+Taxa named in his honor

 In 1786, botanist Jean-Baptiste Lamarck named the genera Commersonia and Humbertia in his honour.

 In 1798, French naturalist Bernard Germain de Lacépède named the Giant Frogfish Antennarius commerson after Commerson.

 In 1800, Lacépède named a species of mackerel of the family Scombridae found in a wide-ranging area in Southeast Asia, but as far west as the east coast of Africa and from the Middle East and along the northern coastal areas of the Indian Ocean, and as far east as the South West Pacific Ocean, the Narrow-barred Spanish mackerel (Scomberomorus commerson) after Commerson.

 In 1801, Pomadasys commersonnii was first formally described as Labrus commersonnii by Lacépède with the type locality given as Grand golfe de l'Inde, interpreted as rivers of Madagascar.
 The specific name honors Commerçon, whose name is sometimes spelled Commerson, Lacepède used Commerçon's drawings and notes to base his description on.
-The specific name argenteus means “silver” and refers to the main colour of this species.
+The specific name argenteus means "silver" and refers to the main colour of this species.

 Also in 1801, Scomberoides commersonnianus was formally described by the French zoologist Bernard Germain de Lacépède with the type locality given as Fort Dauphin in the Toliara Province of Madagascar.
 The specific name uses the Latin suffix ianus meaning "belonging to" and adds this to the surname of Commerçon, this also being spelled as Commerson, whose notes and illustration were used by Lacépède as the base for his description of the species.

 In 1803, Lacépède named a species of North American freshwater fish Catostomus commersonii in his honour.

 Also in 1803, Lacépède named a species of anchovy Stolephorus commersonnii after Commerson.

 In 1804, The dolphin Commerson's dolphin (Cephalorhynchus commersonii) is named by Lacépède after the French naturalist Commerson, who first described them in 1767 after sighting them in the Strait of Magellan.

 In 1813, Étienne Geoffroy Saint-Hilaire described Commerson's roundleaf bat (Macronycteris commersoni), also known as Commerson's leaf-nosed bat, which is a species of bat endemic to Madagascar.
 It is named after French naturalist Philibert Commerson (1727-1773).

 In 1836, Achille Valenciennes named Hypostomus commersoni which is a species of catfish in the family Loricariidae.
 It is native to South America, where it occurs in the Paraná River drainage, including the Iguazu River, the Paraguay River, the Río de la Plata, and the Dulce River.
 It is typically found in rivers with muddy substrates and moderate currents.

 In 1838, Eduard Rüppell named the Bluespotted Cornetfish (Fistularia commersonii), also known as Smooth Cornetfish or Smooth Flutemouth, which is a marine fish which belongs to the family Fistulariidae after Commerson.
 This very long and slender reef-dweller belongs to the same order as the pipefishes and seahorses, called Syngnathiformes.

 Synaptura commersonnii, Commerson's sole is named after him.

 Cylindrocline commersonii is a species of flowering plant in the family Asteraceae, named after Commerson.
 It is found only in Mauritius.
 Its natural habitat is subtropical or tropical dry forests.